the academy, to beyond it

 Land health—-the historical development of which centers Aldo Leopold’s Odyssey–indeed was a radical vision within his and my own culture’s extractive worldview.
 Yet, as I argue in detail throughout an in-progress, collaborative work, neither my bio-cultural ancestor Aldo Leopold nor I have been nearly “radical” enough when it comes to seeing and resisting baked-in settler-colonialisms and white supremacy in our conservation legacies that erase others including: via relegation (including genocide) of Indigenous Peoples from customary Lands, appropriations of Indigenous cultures and of Black labor (i.e., slavery), and forced assimilation (including into English language only).
 And, while Leopold’s vision incorporated coalition-forming within a fragmented settler-colonial society, the habit of not attending to differences in underlying assumptions between a dominating culture and those still oppressed by its institutions continues to destabilize grounds for real and lasting white, settler conservation alliances with Black, Indigenous, and people of color toward any shared goals.

 It is my duty, joining so many others, to learn how to do better.
-My doing better means learning first to listen for what and to who never have fallen silent—that is, to the unfallen silent, particularly BIPOC.
+My doing better means learning first to listen for what and to who never have fallen silent—that is, to the unfallen silent, including Black, Indigenous and People of Color.
 My doing better includes evolving commitments–as I continue to unlearn and help refuse-to-repeat ancestral harms–in self-organized support of abolition and decolonization enmeshed with desired futures, flourishing Lands in Indigenous hands, habitable global climate, and prioritizing good relations-making.

 So, please stay tuned for new, related works appearing here.